kata-containers/kata-containers/how-to/what-is-vm-cache-and-how-do-I-use-it.md

 ### Limitations
 * Cannot work with VM templating.
-* Only supports the qemu hypervisor.
+* Only supports the QEMU hypervisor.